iu-parfunc/gibbon/Context.md

     count is the total number of tags in the chunk, not the count of any one constructor.

-11. Loop fusion can be disabled independently from loopification with `--disable-loop-fusion` / `--no-loop-fusion`.
-This keeps the loopified chunk/for structure but restores the older one-loop-per-scalar-buffer baseline for correctness and performance comparisons.
+11. Loop fusion is an independent opt-in pass enabled with `--enable-loop-fusion` / `--loop-fusion`.
+Leaving it off keeps the loopified chunk/for structure but preserves the one-loop-per-scalar-buffer baseline for correctness and performance comparisons.

 12. Selective-buffer-sharing unwraps are now call-site normalization, not